ObsidianCoreCoin/Obsidiancoin/doc/descriptors.md

-# Support for Output Descriptors in Obsidian Core
+# Support for Output Descriptors in Obsidian Network

-Since Obsidian Core v0.17, there is support for Output Descriptors.
+Since Obsidian Network v0.17, there is support for Output Descriptors.
 This is a simple language which can be used to describe collections of output scripts.
 Supporting RPCs are:
 - `scantxoutset` takes as input descriptors to scan for, and also reports